 No. Participants in the TERI program may teach summer school in accordance with the applicable Faculty Manual.

 Continued employment after completion of the TERI period is at the discretion of the University just as it is now after full retirement.
-The retiree earnings limitation was removed effective July 1, 2005.
+If the employee entered TERI after June 1, 2013 and was not age 62 or older at the time, there is an $10,000 earnings limitation on post-retirement employment.